-The Board comprises five Directors, all of whom are non-executive.
+The Board comprised five Directors during the financial year, all of whom were non-executive.
+Since the year end, Winifred Robbins retired from the Board on 31 March 2019.
 The Board considers all of the Directors to be independent of the Company's Manager.
 The Directors have a range of financial, business and asset management skills as well as recent and relevant experience pertinent to the direction and control of the Company.
-Brief biographical details of the members of the Board are shown on page 21.
+Brief biographical details of the members of the Board are shown on page 23.